fmind/lab/README.md

 # lab

-A Docker image that includes GPU, JupyterLab and TensorFlow.
+Docker image for a data science lab.
+Includes GPU, Elyra, TensorFlow, and more.

 ```bash
 docker run --gpus all --rm -it fmind/lab